 My next question is: what are some of the targeted outcomes that are being examined in the senior strategy?
 Thank you, Mr. Chairman.
+Chairman (interpretation): Thank you.
+Minister Quassa.

 Hon.
 Joanna Quassa (interpretation): Thank you, Mr. Chairman.
 Sorry for the short delay. (interpretation ends) Although there is a strategy that is quite old, they would need to look at that old strategy that was developed through Culture and Heritage, Elders and Youth, and Health.
 Those two strategies would need to be reviewed to identify those that would be goals. (interpretation) Thank you, Mr. Chairman.